 Bean went on to say that while E. moorei was ‘not so attractive in bloom as [E. glutinosa] … the foliage is handsome and the growth elegant’ (Bean 1981).
 Even if one was to differ on the first point, it would be all but impossible to disagree with the latter.
 It is surprising then, as with E. cordifolia, that E. moorei appears to be so rarely cultivated in warmer regions of Europe where it ought to grow very well and make a fine addition to ornamental landscapes.
 In preparing this account, barely a single mention of it growing in these areas could be found.

-Even before E. moorei was formally described to science settlers in Australia were cutting it to use its timber for construction and later cabinet making.
+Even before E. moorei was formally described to science settlers in Australia were cutting it to use its timber for construction and later cabinet making, and to clear land for settlement and agriculture.
 Felling of the forests where the species is indigenous continued for approximately 100 years until c.
-1950, but nowadays the vast majority of the natural populations occur inside protected areas (Wallace 2015).
+1950, but nowadays the vast majority of the natural populations occur inside protected areas.
+(Wallace 2015).